jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/instance-specific-considerations-d9d9509c79dd.rst

    designs have a single |PHC| shared between all the ports on the |NIC|, while others may have one |PHC| per port.
 Refer to the |NIC| documentation to determine if a |NIC| has multiple |PHCs|.
-Configuring a ``ptp4l`` instance with multiple interfaces, each with its own |PHC|, results in degraded timing accuracy or other undesirable behaviors.
+Configuring a ``ptp4l`` instance with multiple interfaces, each with its own |PHC| results in degraded timing accuracy or other undesirable behaviors.
 This means that a given ``ptp4l`` instance should only be configured with interfaces that are on the same |NIC| and share a |PHC|.